Name _____________________________________

 e) may involve both negative and positive elements at the same time

-a) may decrease production of a hormone
+a) may decrease production of a hormone8.
+Insulin is to glucagon as calcitonin is to:

 b) will probably change blood glucose levels